tencentyun/intlcloud-documents/product/网络/专线接入/产品简介/产品功能_intl.md

 #### Peer IP translation

 Refers to mapping the original IP of user's IDC to a new IP to achieve interconnection with the VPC IP.
 Unlike local IP translation, peer IP translation does not support network ACL restrictions.
-Therefore, the peer IP translation rules will be valid for all Direct Connect tunnel peers once configured.
+Therefore, the peer IP translation rules will be valid for all Dedicated Tunnel peers once configured.
 The peer IP translation does not impose any limit on the direction of network requests, which can be the active access of VPC to Direct Connect peer or vice versa.

 ![](https://main.qcloudimg.com/raw/7fa1066f5cdd2d0e80fd502ebe823aba.png)